 - Charging behavior

-This is useful for troubleshooting fast battery drain but not battery wear.
+This is useful for troubleshooting fast battery drain but does not show battery wear or capacity loss.

 Method 4: Use PC Health Check App (If Installed)